Frequently asked questions about Power BI Embedded

 What is the authentication model for Power BI Embedded?

-Power BI Embedded will continue to use Azure AD for authentication of the master user (a designated Power BI Pro licensed user), authenticating the application inside Power BI.
+Power BI Embedded continues to use Azure AD for authentication of the master user (a designated Power BI Pro licensed user), or with service principal for authenticating the application inside Power BI.

-The authentication and authorization of the application users will be implemented by the ISV, the ISV can implement their own authentication for their applications.
+The authentication and authorization of application users implemented by the ISV, the ISV can implement their authentication for their applications.

 If you already have an Azure AD tenant, you can use your existing directory, or you can create a new Azure AD tenant for your embedded application content security.

-To get an AAD token, you can use one of the Azure Active Directory Authentication Libraries - https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries.
+To get an AAD token, you can use one of the Azure Active Directory Authentication Libraries.
 There are client libraries available for multiple platforms.

 It is standard OAuth on-behalf-of flow (https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-scenarios#web-application-to-web-api) The Application needs to be configured to require permissions to Power BI service (with the required scopes), and once you have a user token to your app, you simply call to ADAL API AcquireTokenAsync using the user access token and specify Power BI resource URL as the resource ID, see below a code snippet showing how this can be done: